ronilborah/Task-Management-Dashboard/README.md

 - `DELETE /api/tasks/:id` - Delete a task
 - `DELETE /api/tasks/project/:projectId` - Delete all tasks for a project

+## 🚀 Deployment

+This application is deployed using:
+- **Frontend**: Vercel (React hosting)
+- **Backend**: Render (Node.js hosting)
+- **Database**: MongoDB Atlas (cloud database)

+For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Test thoroughly
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Submit a pull request
+5. Open a Pull Request

-## License
+## 📄 License

 This project is licensed under the ISC License.

+## 🙏 Acknowledgments

+- Built with React and Node.js
+- Styled with modern CSS
+- Deployed on Vercel and Render
+- Database powered by MongoDB Atlas